ackerleytng/auth-mechanisms/api-keys-keycloak.md

 >   check and redirect to keycloak as necessary.

 + Proxy requests to upstream service(s) after getting access token
++ Use the implicit flow to exchange the API key for the access token and id token
-+ Retain a mapping of API Key to access and refresh token, re-use access token as much as possible, get another access token using its refresh token if necessary
++ Re-use the API Key to get new access token and id token if access token expires
 + May have to decode the API key into user and api key, depending on whether keycloak's authentication SPI can take a single key, without password

+> Can the redirect part in the implicit flow be "skipped"?

 ## Keycloak's role

 > Keycloak will need to be augmented to handle this

-+ Decode the API
++ Decode the API key
 + Check that the api key tuple is valid (previously created and associated with a user and application)
-+ Return the auth code so that the client can exchange that for an access token

 ## Alternatives